AAA: Average gas prices didn’t budge overnight, are down slightly from last week

 AAA Mid-Atlantic provided the following data for today’s average gas prices:

-• Wilkes-Barre area gas average at $2.34 today, unchanged overnight and down 2 cents in the last week.
+• Wilkes-Barre area gas average at $2.34 today, unchanged overnight and down a penny in the last week.

 • Pennsylvania gas average at $2.32 today, unchanged overnight and down a penny in the last week.

-• National gas average at $2.18 today, unchanged overnight, down 2 cents in the last week.
+• National gas average at $2.18 today, unchanged overnight, down a penny in the last week.

 Be sure to check out the Times Leader’s gas price page for a comprehensive look at gas prices throughout the area!